-This stage replicates what the soldier should expect in the real battlefield.
-It sets the foundation where they can build their abilities from.
+This stage replicates what the soldier should expect on the real battlefield.
+It sets the foundation from where they can build their abilities.
 It takes the whole day to go through the training which includes getting the scenario and information in the morning hours and comprehension assessments in the afternoon hours.

-The training sets conditions that are closely related to the battlefield as possible.
+The training sets conditions that are as closely related to the battlefield as possible.

 The goal is treating life-threatening elements of an injury rather than completely treating it which will consume time.
 Remember soldiers don’t have time during battles.

 Inhalation of Carbon Monoxide